 These values are sometimes described as ‘Western’ values - but only by people who do not know their history.
 Four centuries ago, the great Mughal emperor Akbar was legislating for religious freedom and equality in what is now India, while in parts of Europe ‘heretics’ were being burned at the stake.

 The truth is that these liberal ideals of equality, law and self-determination cannot be claimed by any nation, or hemisphere.
 They are global values with global force.
 They are also the values at the heart of the UN Charter.

 We should never apologise for promoting the idea that women and men are equal; never flinch from insisting that governments chosen by their people are better; never shy away from our insistence that nobody should be silenced because of their religion or beliefs.

-UK foreign policy will be shaped by the three big challenges I have set out today: a power shift, globalisation of problems, and the rapid circulation and potency of ideas.
-The UK Government will fearlessly promote our ideals and interests, while remaining realistic in our approach.
+UK foreign policy will be shaped by the 3 big challenges I have set out today: a power shift, globalisation of problems, and the rapid circulation and potency of ideas.
+The UK government will fearlessly promote our ideals and interests, while remaining realistic in our approach.